-Practically every business has a blog these days, and almost every marketing website raves about the importance of having one.
-And while there is no doubt that blogs provide value and that they should be a priority for most businesses, especially internet-based businesses, I would argue that it isn’t necessary for EVERY business to have its own blog right away.
-In this article I will attempt to answer the question many business owners have asked: “Do I need to have a blog?”
+Almost every business has a blog these days.
+Marketing websites rave about how important it is to consistently engage your readers through blogging.
+There’s no doubt that blogs provide value and should be a priority for most businesses, especially internet-based businesses.
+However, it’s not necessary for EVERY business to have its own blog right away.
+In this article, I’ll attempt to answer the question many business owners have asked: “Do I need to have a blog?”

 But do you need one for YOUR business?

 Blogs Provide SEO Value

 There’s no question that Google loves fresh, original content.
 Blogs provide your website with an easy way to create new content on a frequent basis.
 Every time you create a new blog post on your site, you’re creating another page that will be indexed by Google.
 This means one more opportunity to show up in Google and drive free traffic.